wp-plugins/nvd3-visualisations/readme.txt

 1. Next, you choose if you want this new chart into page / post of WordPress.
 1. Before creating new chart by button you select from 8 different sources where your data is coming from.
 1. New chart button takes you to the 2nd step where you actually populate your own data in.
+1. You can copy & paste your own data set in & replace the data set that was coming from gallery's template.
-1. Rest of publishing follows normal standard work flow of WordPress: just edit, preview & publish it.
+1. Rest of publishing follows normal standard work flow of WordPress: just edit whole page/post, preview & publish it out.

-= I just want a quick way to show my small data set and not to edit any external files.
+= I just want quickly way to show my small data set on page/post (+ change it later there) and not to edit any external files.
 Can I do this? =

-Sure, go to the charts library and select data input method **Direct Input**, press new chart button, and follow its further online help.
+Sure, go to the charts gallery and select data input method **Direct Input**, press new chart button, and follow its further online help.

-Also, you migt like to take a look at **shortcode_direct_data.txt** on examples folder, please.
+Also, you might like to take a look at **shortcode_direct_data.txt** on examples folder with this case, please.

 = How can I change the margins around the chart bigger? =

-You have 2 choices here: outside of chart container (normally div/span element) or inside its svg element.
+You have 2 choices here: outside of chart container (normally div/span element & container) or inside its svg element.
 Take a look at example **shortcode_margins_demo.txt** to learn more about these options, please.

 = How can I change the look of elements of chart from default (eq its lines, bars, etc)? =